Dante-666/bouncy-ball/README.md

 1. Add better support for constraints.
 2. Syncing Node to Physics and Physics to Node flags for edit support

-'''!!This project is deprecated for now, I will try to push for a demo + PhysX integration with g3d codebase itself!!'''
+!!This project is deprecated for now, I will try to push for a demo + PhysX integration with g3d codebase itself!!

-[PhysX](https://github.com/Dante-666/g3dPhysX)
+PhysX code changes are added and tracked in this repo [PhysX](https://github.com/Dante-666/g3dPhysX)

 ## Ground rules